-To better understand the concept of composable tokens, consider the following example.
+To illustrate the concept of a non-fungible composable token, let’s consider a practical example.
 Imagine you have 10 ERC-721 tokens, each representing a unique digital coin.
-If you want to sell them, you would typically need to do so individually.
-However, with the composability functionality, you can transfer ownership of all 10 ERC-721 tokens to a single parent token.
+Traditionally, if you wanted to sell them, you would need to do so individually.
+However, with the composability functionality of an ERC-998 token, you can transfer ownership of all 10 ERC-721 tokens to a single parent token.
 Once this transfer is complete, the parent token becomes the owner of all the other tokens, allowing you to sell the entire lot at once.

 There are two approaches to constructing composable tokens:

-Top-Down Composable – In this approach, the composable token stores information about its child tokens.
+In the top-down approach, the composable token stores information about its child tokens.
+Think of it as a container for ERC-721 tokens.
 Any ERC-721 token can be converted into a top-down composable token.
-Think of it as a container for ERC-721 tokens.
-You can add and remove tokens from the container as desired.
+You can add or remove tokens from the container as desired.
 The filled “container” can then be traded or transferred as a whole.
+This approach provides flexibility in creating complex hierarchies of tokens.

-Bottom-Up Composable – In this approach, the bottom-up composable tokens store information about the parent tokens.
-Bottom-up composables can be attached as child tokens to other ERC-721 tokens.
-For example, you can attach multiple bottom-up composables to an ERC-721 token and transfer it to another user.
+The bottom-up approach involves storing information about the parent tokens in the composable token.
+In this case, bottom-up composable tokens can be attached as child tokens to other ERC-721 tokens.
+For example, you can attach multiple bottom-up composable tokens to an ERC-721 token and transfer it to another user.
 The new owner will then have access to all the individual composables that are part of the ERC-721 token.
+This approach allows for creating interconnected relationships between tokens.

 About the Author: